KalaayPT/Profit-Taker-Guide/guide/chroma-builds.md

 - Primary Overcharge will proc off Archwing energy
 - Nightwatch Napalm will damage Pylons as long as they are in range, even through the Pylon bubble.
 Prefiring pylon locations is a considerable timesave.
+- Normal Ogris can be used theoretically, but its slower and also needs significant investment, so you're better off just getting the Kuva variant

 ### Sicarus Prime Incarnoff